melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 An initial script code borrowed from David Farrell article [How to upload a script to CPAN](http://perltricks.com/article/how-to-upload-a-script-to-cpan/)
 ```

-So we end up with project structure:
+Finnaly we have a following project structure:

 ```
 $ tree